dvdvideo1234/TrackAssemblyTool/readme.md

    If the snapping conditions are present, it will snap the trace piece on physgun release at that end, which the server trace hits.

+Q: Can you tell me how to read the physgun snap legend drawn on the screen ?
+A: Easy.
+Here are some things to know for never getting confused with this:
+   If the line with the middle circle is green, that means a valid prop entity is traced
+     The green circle shows where the trace hit and the yellow what part of trace is inside the prop
+   If the line is yellow, that means the trace has hit someting else
+     The yellow circle shows again where the trace hit and the red line the part inside the non-prop If there is a red line with yellow circle, then there is an active point there, which is searching for props to snap to when you drop the piece with the physgun.
+N: You can also disable the drawing by unchecking the "Draw adviser" checkbox or unchecking the option for "Enable physgun snap", making it pointles to be drawn without the base option enabled.

 Q: What is this green line into the advisor, what is it for ?
 A: Remember when I got suggestions to do the switchers.
    This is an easy way of indicating which NEXT active position ( of some... )